On-route place guide

 Western New York Lake Erie Route 20 Weekend

-Use the bounded western New York weekend if you want the clearest first trip shape in this side of the state.
+Use the compact western New York weekend if you want the clearest first trip shape in this side of the state.